doocs/leetcode/README.md

 ## Contributions
 I'm looking for long-term contributors/partners to this repo!
 Send me [PRs](https://github.com/doocs/leetcode/pulls) if you're interested!
 See the following:
 - Fork this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
+- Add or update file of the repository, then commit and push it to your GitHub repository.
 - Submit a pull request with your changes!

 ![how-to-contribute](http://p9ucdlghd.bkt.clouddn.com/how-to-contribute-yanglbme.png)